DiametrFQ/DiametrFQ/README.md

 ### Hi there 👋
 ## I'm FullStack developer
-# Frontend: TS, React, Redux,
+# Frontend: TS, NextJS/React, Redux,
 # Backebd: TS, Express/NestJS, PostgreSQL
 <!--
 Here are some ideas to get you started: